fedepaol/hugoblog/content/posts/ebpf-journey-reading-ssl-with-ecapture.md

 +++
 draft = false
 date = 2023-10-13T15:41:18+02:00
-title = "eBPF journey by examples: hijacking SSL with ebpf with eCapture" description = "a post about how ecapture leverages eBPF uprobes and uretprobes in a very creative way, by intercepting and showing openssl traffic in clear" slug = "" authors = []
+title = "eBPF journey by examples: hijacking SSL with eBPF with eCapture" description = "a post about how ecapture leverages eBPF uprobes and uretprobes in a very creative way, by intercepting and showing openssl traffic in clear" slug = "" authors = []